Human Resources Budgets, Staffing, and Process Metrics

 Chapter 4: Banking and Finance Sector Benchmarks

-Chapter 4 provides comprehensive HR process metrics benchmarks within the banking and financial services sector.
+Chapter 4 provides comprehensive human resources (HR) process metrics benchmarks within the banking and financial services sector.
 This sector encompasses a wide array of organizations, including commercial banks, investment banks, credit unions, mortgage lenders, consumer finance lenders, and other financial services providers.
-The 24 respondents from this sector vary significantly in size, ranging from companies with annual revenue of over $950 million to those under $41 billion.
+The 39 respondents in this sector vary significantly in size, ranging from companies with annual revenue over $540 million to those with annual revenue under $40 billion.

 Chapter 5: Energy and Utilities

-Chapter 5 provides comprehensive HR process metrics benchmarks within the energy and utilities sector.
+Chapter 5 provides comprehensive human resources (HR) process metrics benchmarks within the energy and utilities sector.
 This sector encompasses a wide array of organizations, including energy producers, utility companies, and other related service providers.
-The 25 respondents from this sector vary significantly in size, ranging from companies with annual revenue of over $2.5 billion to those under $12 billion.
+The 36 respondents from this sector vary significantly in size, ranging from companies with annual revenue of over $500 million to $38 billion.

 Chapter 6: Healthcare Payors

-Chapter 6 provides comprehensive benchmarks for HR process metrics within the healthcare payor sector.
-The category includes manufacturers of consumer products, athletic equipment, industrial equipment, telecommunications equipment, aerospace products, furniture, auto parts, electrical parts, medical devices, and electronic devices, among other products.
-The 25 respondents in this sample range in size from a minimum of over $900 million to under $28 billion in annual revenue.
+Chapter 6 provides comprehensive benchmarks for human resources (HR) process metrics within the healthcare payor sector.
+The category includes manufacturers of consumer products, athletic equipment, industrial equipment, telecommunications equipment, aerospace products, furniture, automotive parts, electrical parts, medical devices, and electronic devices, among others.
+The 33 respondents in this sample range in size from over $800 million to under $87 billion in annual revenue.

 Chapter 7: Healthcare Providers

-Chapter 7 provides comprehensive HR process metrics benchmarks within the healthcare provider sector.
+Chapter 7 provides comprehensive human resources (HR) process metrics benchmarks within the healthcare provider sector.
 This sector encompasses a wide array of organizations, including hospitals, clinics, and other related service providers.
-The 25 respondents from this sector vary significantly in size, ranging from companies with annual revenue of over $1.5 billion to those under $10.8 billion.
+The 33 respondents in this sector vary significantly in size, ranging from companies with annual revenue over $500 million to those with annual revenue under $72 billion.

-Chapter 8 provides comprehensive benchmarks for HR process metrics within the life sciences sector.
+Chapter 9 provides comprehensive benchmarks for human resources (HR) process metrics within the life sciences sector.
 This category includes companies involved in pharmaceuticals, biotechnology, medical devices, and healthcare services, among other areas.
-The 24 respondents in this sample range in size from a minimum of over $500 million to under $28 billion in annual revenue.
+The 34 respondents in this sample range in size from over $500 million in annual revenue to under $41 billion in annual revenue.

-Chapter 9 provides comprehensive HR process metrics benchmarks within the discrete manufacturing sector.
+Chapter 10 provides comprehensive human resources (HR) process metrics benchmarks within the discrete manufacturing sector.
 This sector encompasses a wide array of organizations, including manufacturers of discrete products and related service providers.
-The 12 respondents from this sector vary significantly in size, ranging from companies with annual revenue of over $1.2 billion to those under $8.5 billion.
+The 23 respondents in this sector vary significantly in size, ranging from companies with annual revenue over $600 million to those with annual revenue under $31 billion.

 HR BENCHMARKING